Monday, April 25th, 2022.

 The Hossted team was able to draw on the collective expertise of its members and succeed in tackling the issue head-on.

 “We’re looking at our security packaging as a protective shield,” explains CTO Lior Kesos, an open source veteran who pioneered the Israeli Drupal ecosystem and is the innovator of the MEAN.IO open source project.
 “Our objective is to provide security on all fronts.
-We make sure that our images are compliant with industry standards for security, and we maintain and update them.
-In addition to that, our systems operate on Cloudflare WAF which is known to provide effective app and API protection.
+We use Traefik to secure the access layer, and provide documentation and recommendations on scanning images against vulnerabilities.
 And what’s great is that we have a CLI that aims to pass control and maintenance to the hands of our users, so they can mountain their Hossted applications themselves.”

 But just because an app has been given its security boost, it doesn’t mean all issues disappear.
 “We all know that open source can be unpredictable,” says Marom.
 “From the start, we recognized the need for reliable, accessible support for any issues that come up.
 Our DevOps are there to share their wealth of knowledge and experience.
 It’s a very needed and valuable resource when it comes to dealing with open source.”